sprasapradip/proteus-project/README.md

 ## Getting Started
 To get started with this project, follow the instructions below.

+### Prerequisites
+To simulate the project, you will need to have Proteus and Arduino IDE installed on your system.
+If you haven't installed them yet, you can download and install Proteus from the [Labcenter Electronics](https://www.labcenter.com/) website and Arduino IDE from the [Arduino website](https://www.arduino.cc/en/software).

 ## Project Overview
 The traffic light controller project aims to simulate the operation of a traffic signal system, including multiple traffic lights for different directions and pedestrian signals.
 The controller follows the standard traffic signal sequence to regulate the traffic and pedestrian movements effectively.